tohyuting/tp/docs/UserGuide.md

 * `addr/ADDRESS` prefix can only be used for Warehouses and `e/EMAIL` prefix can only be used for Suppliers.
 * At least one field has to be specified in the edit command.
 * Edited supplier or warehouse must be different from one started with.
+* No two suppliers or two warehouses can share the same name.

 Examples: